pikapods/docs.pikapods.com/faq.md

 ## Using custom domains (CNAME)
 If you already pay for your own domain, you can map a subdomain to your pod.
+So your pod will be reachable as e.g. 'status.my-domain.com'.
 This is done by adding a CNAME record and giving your pod subdomain as target.
 We will also apply for a SSL certificate for this domain using ACME http-01 verification.
 So it can take a few minutes before the pod is reachable from the new domain.
 Precise steps for setting a CNAME record vary by provider, but roughly you should check the following:

 1. Take note of your pod's `xxx.pikapod.net` domain
 2. Ensure no CAA records are set that may prevent us from applying for a SSL certificate.
 If you already use CAA, please also add `sectigo.com`, as mentioned [here](https://zerossl.com/help/troubleshoot/caa-records/).